Last Revised: 29 September 2022

 - Sales analysis, to help us understand how to be a better business.
 Our sales reports are derived from transactional data but are conducted anonymously.

-- Web analysis, including to ensure the proper functioning of the website, deliver content, inform site improvements, and occasionally to compile reports.
+- Web analysis, including ensuring the proper functioning of the website, delivering content, informing site improvements, and occasionally compiling reports.
 When using such information, we will not draw any conclusions about individual data subjects, we will analyse such data anonymously, and will use the information statistically with the aim of optimising our web services and increasing the data protection and data security of our enterprise;

 - Marketing provision to our soft opt-in customers, B2B clients, and physical mailings.
 Such processing involves an unsubscribe option at all times and is governed by the same privacy control and opt-out processes as our consent marketing;

 - Gathering and analysing information on your preferences allows us to personalise our marketing.
 Such processing benefits Encore as well as the subscriber, as it allows for much more relevant content to be shared;